2025 WU Global Transfer Pricing Conference: Transfer Pricing Developments around the World

 University LecturerELBA VIRTO (United Kingdom)

-Transfer Pricing (APA & MAP) Team, UK Competent Authority, HM Revenue and CustomsINGELA WILLFORS (Sweden)
+Transfer Pricing (APA & MAP) Team, UK Competent Authority, HM Revenue & CustomsINGELA WILLFORS (Sweden)

 Director, Tax and Customs Department, Ministry of Finance